 Home Education Students

 Applicants presenting a GED must present official GED results and official transcripts or any partial high school completion.
-Applicants with a GED from any state must achieve a total battery score of 600, with no sub score lower than 150 and a minimum test score of 1090 SAT after March 2016 (1490 on the SAT prior to March 2016) or a minimum composite score of 21 on the ACT.
+Applicants with a GED from any state must achieve a total battery score of 600, with no sub score lower than 150 and a minimum test score of 1090 SAT with a minimum math section score of 490 and EWR score of 480 after March 2016 or a minimum composite score of 21 on the ACT with math section minimum score of 17 and English minimum score of 19.

 Additional Admission Requirements